Spatio-temporal Local Interpolation of Global Ocean Heat Transport using Argo Floats: A Debiased Latent Gaussian Process Approach: Introduction

-We improve the LGPR approach of \citet{kuusela_locally_2018} by simultaneously estimating both the mean field and the covariance parameters with an iterative EM algorithm. \citet{kuusela_locally_2018} focus on estimating a local space-time covariance model from mean-centered temperature observations where the mean field was estimated with ordinary least squares (OLS).
-While such an approach may be sufficient for the scope of \citet{kuusela_locally_2018}, joint estimation on both mean and covariance parameters is imperative in OHT estimation, as we need to estimate not just the mean-centered field but also the actual mean field of the latent process.
+We improve the LGPR approach of \citet{kuusela_locally_2018} by simultaneously estimating both the mean field and the covariance parameters with an iterative EM algorithm in a computationally efficient manner. \citet{kuusela_locally_2018} focus on estimating a local space-time covariance model from mean-centered temperature observations where the mean field was estimated with ordinary least squares (OLS).
+Joint estimation on both mean and covariance parameters is imperative in OHT estimation, as we need to estimate the actual mean field of the latent process not only the mean-centered field.
 Joint estimation of both mean and the covariance parameters is not uncommon in spatial statistics.
-For instance, the sub-optimality of OLS in a regression kriging context is typically resolved using the generalized least squares (GLS), which accounts for the spatio-temporal correlation of the residuals \citep{cressie_statistics_1993}.
+For instance, the sub-optimality of OLS in a regression kriging context is typically resolved using generalized least squares (GLS), which accounts for the spatio-temporal correlation of the residuals \citep{cressie_statistics_1993}.
 A similar iterative GLS approach was also adopted to estimate velocities from Argo data in \citet{gray_method_2015}.
 Our approximate EM algorithm shares the same spirit but requires a separate treatment since the LGPR model localizes the spatio-temporal covariances seasonally along the temporal axis within the span of the spatio-temporal mean.
-The procedure presented here aggregates and scatters these localized spatio-temporal correlation structures to and from the spatio-temporal mean in a computationally efficient manner.